 This may be the most important planning tool you can give to your family.
 Let’s say you suffer a stroke and can’t handle your financial affairs.
 Your bills still need be paid, and to do that, some of your CD’s must be cashed in and stocks sold.
 Since you’re too ill to sign, can your husband or children help?
 Unfortunately, the answer is no. No one else is automatically authorized to handle your finances.

-A power of attorney can give the agent either specific, limited powers or broad powers.
-For example, it can authorize someone to sign the deed to sell your house when you are out of town or to endorse checks, pay bills or make withdrawals from your accounts.
+A Power of Attorney (“POA”) can give the agent either specific, limited powers or broad powers.
+For example, it can authorize someone to sign the deed to sell your house if needed, or to endorse checks, pay bills or make withdrawals from your accounts.

-A durable power of attorney is almost exactly the same as a regular power of attorney, but with one key difference.
-A regular power of attorney becomes ineffective the moment the principal becomes incompetent; a durable power of attorney remains valid even after debilitating illness or mental impairment.
+A Durable Power of Attorney (“DPOA”) is almost the same as a regular Power of Attorney, but with one key difference.
+A regular Power of Attorney becomes ineffective the moment the principal becomes incompetent; a Durable Power of Attorney remains valid even after debilitating illness or mental impairment.

-What happens if you become incapacitated without having given anyone a durable power of attorney?
-Typically, your financial affairs would have to be managed by a guardian appointed by the probate court-a more expensive and more complex procedure than a durable power of attorney.
+What happens if you become incapacitated without having given anyone DPOA?
+Typically, your financial affairs would have to be managed by a guardian appointed by the probate court-a more expensive and more complex procedure than a DPOA.

 The durable power of attorney permits you to appoint a trustworthy individual to handle your financial matters.
 Most states now allow specialized durable powers of attorney for health-care decisions, too.
 This document lets you appoint a trusted relative or friend to make decisions about your medical care in the event that you are unable to make or communicate them yourself.

-A Living will informs others what medical treatment you desire if you become permanently unconscious or terminally ill and are unable to make or communicate decisions regarding treatment.
+A Living Will informs others what medical treatment you desire if you become permanently unconscious or terminally ill and are unable to make or communicate decisions regarding treatment.
+It is non-binding.
 All but three states-Massachusetts, Michigan and New York-have passed living will laws to protect a patient’s right to refuse medical treatment.
 In the majority of states, a living will is a legally enforceable document and can insure that a doctor who abides by a patient’s wishes will not incur any liability.

 Even in states without living will laws this document is useful to a judge trying to decide what an unconscious patient would want.

-Filing a Declaration of Homestead in Massachusetts gives you protection against creditors for up to $500,000 in the equity in your home.
+In Massachusetts, owner gets automatic Homestead protection, but only up to $150,000.
+Filing an independent Declaration of Homestead in Massachusetts gives you protection against creditors for up to $500,000 in the equity in your home.
 Single persons are eligible to file homesteads.
 Disabled persons can be entitled to EXTRA protection as are persons over the age of 62.